 Editorial Fellowship (San Francisco and DC): The editorial fellowship is a demanding, research-intensive foray into investigative journalism.
 Fellows work closely with reporters and editors on fact-checking, research, and reporting.
 You’ll receive training in every aspect of the editorial process, from research tools and methods to media law, and have opportunities to learn audio and data reporting, explore magazine feature writing, and hone your investigative skills.
 You’ll attend regular skill-building sessions covering topics that span the operations of a media organization.

 Editorial fellows in our San Francisco office, our headquarters, work closely on our award-winning bimonthly print magazine.
-(Mother Jones will not resume in-office work in 2020, but fellows should be prepared for a possible reopening of offices in 2021.)
+(Mother Jones will not resume in-office work in 2021, but fellows should be prepared for a possible reopening of offices in 2022.)
 By fact-checking our investigations, columns, and other reported pieces, fellows re-engineer a reporter’s work and learn what it takes to report and put together a magazine story.
-Fellows in San Francisco also work on our website, podcasts, and are expected and encouraged to report on subjects including national politics, climate change, the justice system, reproductive rights, and culture.
+Fellows in San Francisco also work on our website and podcasts and are expected and encouraged to report on subjects including national politics, climate change, the justice system, reproductive rights, and culture.

 Editorial fellows in our DC office get a research- and reporting-intensive foray into the life of investigative beat reporters and editors covering Washington.
 An immersive and fast-paced mix of fact-checking, web production, research, and blogging, the fellowship means working closely with our team of more than a dozen reporters and editors in the Beltway to learn the ropes of reporting breaking news, delivering investigative content, and promoting stories through social media and other outlets.